 Brexit has changed the face of buying properties abroad.
 Now we’re out of the European Union, retiring, working, studying and travelling to France has become more complicated, and the same applies to buying properties in the country.
 To help you understand the main points post-Brexit, and guide your buying journey, we’ve pulled together this guide based on your top FAQs.

-How Easy is it to Move to France Now?First of all, if you were a resident in France before 1st January 2021, your French residency is protected for as long as you have your French Residency card.
+First of all, if you were a resident in France before 1st January 2021, your French residency is protected for as long as you have your French Residency card.
 Similarly, this protection extends to retirees already living in the country.
 As long as you were living in France before 1st January 2021, you’ll receive your state pension from the UK.

 If you want to move to France now, it’s still possible.
 You can make this move by either living in the country on a long-stay visa, or by applying for French Nationality.
 This remains the same as pre-Brexit, but the difference now is that the income requirement to do this has doubled from €650 to €1300 for a single person and you’ll also need to speak French to a certain level.

 If you’re a retiree solely living on your resources, you can also apply for a permit in the Titre de Séjour (residency application process) called the retired person residency permit.
 This permit is valid for 10 years.
-As for visas in general, you only need to apply for a visa if you’re staying in the country for 90+ days but less than 12 months.
+As for visas in general, you only need to apply for a visa if you’re staying in the country for 90+ days but less than twelve months.
 So, short trips don’t require one, but if you’re in doubt contact the French Embassy to get clarification.

 As a French resident, you’ll need to pay tax on anything you earn, regardless of your nationality or residency status.
 It’s also worth checking out taxes on any properties owned and used solely for income too.
 If you don’t reside in France, the tax must be deducted from that income, and there are local taxes in each area that need some delving into.
 If you have a specific tax query, send a message to our tax experts in London.

-How about Living as a Retiree in France?Although you can continue to receive your UK state pension while living in France, workplace pensions are a grey area.
+Although you can continue to receive your UK state pension while living in France, workplace pensions are a grey area.
 To avoid getting caught out, be sure to speak with your pension provider first and foremost.
 You may be able to transfer private pensions into a qualifying, recognised overseas pension scheme within the EU tax-free, but it’s important to get sound financial advice before attempting that.
 And learn about how to set up regular payments from the UK directly into your French bank account, every month or frequency you require.